mhammadabumsallam-eng/covid-serverless-backfill-pipeline/docs/architecture.md

 ## Output
 - Partitioned Parquet files written to S3 under the configured prefix
 - Glue Data Catalog table updated with new partitions
 - Athena-ready dataset for analytics and reporting

 ##  Notes / Assumptions

-- The API may return empty results for some dates; those dates are skipped and the pipeline continues.
+-The API may return empty results for some dates; those dates are skipped and the pipeline continues.

-- The S3 layout follows Hive-style partitioning: prefix/date=YYYY-MM-DD/.
+-The S3 layout follows Hive-style partitioning: prefix/date=YYYY-MM-DD/.

-- Glue Crawler is expected to be configured to detect partitions under the chosen prefix.
+-Glue Crawler is expected to be configured to detect partitions under the chosen prefix.

-- Parquet files are written to Lambda /tmp then uploaded to S3 (Lambda ephemeral storage).
+-Parquet files are written to Lambda /tmp then uploaded to S3 (Lambda ephemeral storage).

-- Environment variables (BUCKET_NAME, API_URL, ISO_CODE, PREFIX) are configured on the Lambda function.
+-Environment variables (BUCKET_NAME, API_URL, ISO_CODE, PREFIX) are configured on the Lambda function.

-- This repo contains no sensitive/company data; bucket/table names in docs are placeholders.
+-This repo contains no sensitive/company data; bucket/table names in docs are placeholders.